What does valuing social or environmental outcomes mean?

 A valuation of a social or environmental outcome can be expressed in a million different ways.
 You could use a scale of 1-to-10 or 100, a set of smileys or even a clapometer.
 There are virtually no limits to how you can express the value of an outcome.
 So monetising outcomes is certainly not a must.

-So monetisation is not about putting a price tag on critical societal outcomes but rather expressing them in a way that helps better appreciate their significance, compare them and take better decisions.
+So monetisation is not about putting a price tag on critical societal outcomes.
+Rather expressing them in a way that helps better appreciate their significance, compare them and take better decisions.

 There are three main monetary valuation approaches: cost-based, revealed preferences, and stated preferences.

-- Revealed preferences look for ways to approximate the value by looking at side effects, for when directly asking the stakeholders proves to be difficult.
+2. Revealed preferences look for ways to approximate the value by looking at side effects, for when directly asking the stakeholders proves to be difficult.
 For example, consider an organisation that focuses on installing good insulation in houses located in vulnerable communities.
 A cost-based approach could look into how much households save on their energy bills.
 A revealed preference approach could look at the difference between the market price of an insulated home versus an identical uninsulated home.
-The likely increase in home value (in the insulated home) can serve as a proxy point to estimate the value of the intervention.
+The likely increase in the insulated home value can serve as a proxy point to estimate the value of the intervention.

-- Stated preferences – This is when stakeholders are asked to benchmark the value of the social or environmental outcome compared to tangible things that can be valued or monetised.
+3. Stated preferences – This is when stakeholders are asked to benchmark the value of the social or environmental outcomes.
+Comparing to tangible things that can be valued or monetised.
 For instance, by questioning the stakeholder what they value most between (1) the stress level reduction resulting from having participated in a program versus (2) spending a week at a five-star hotel in a location of their choice.
 This approach could be repeated using other alternatives until one wins over the social effect.
 This approach gives you a good proxy for how valuable the outcome is to your stakeholders.

 The value lies in the eye of the Beholder, as the saying goes.
 Hence outcome valuation is most accurate when based on direct interviews with those who experience the changes your organisation is having on them.